 Affiliate marketing on Instagram has opened up the doors for brands, influencers, and affiliate marketers to work creatively together.

-They are the #1 social media platform used by brands for their influencer campaigns.
+Instagram is the #1 social media platform used by brands for their influencer campaigns.
 As of January 2018, Instagram dominated all other platforms at 78% usage compared to only 16% for blogs, 4% for YouTube, 2% for Facebook and 1% for Pinterest.
 With 29% of Instagram’s top posts coming from influencers or brand ambassadors (aka affiliates), they are dominating the game when it comes to user-generated content.

 According to Statista, as of June 2018, Instagram reported having 1 billion monthly active users.
 It is now over three times the size of Twitter.

 This isn't something that should be ignored, especially for brands looking at Instagram affiliate marketing strategies.
 So how can a brand, affiliate marketer or influencer get started with affiliate promotions on Instagram?

 How does affiliate marketing for Instagram work?

 Affiliate marketing enables influencers to earn a commission on each sale they refer to a brand's website.
 The brand needs to be working with an affiliate network or affiliate program in order for a sale to be tracked correctly.
 It is mutually beneficial for both brands and influencers to work together to try to maximise sales.

 Increased engagement with your brand

-When an Instagrammer posts a product picture on Instagram, they usually tag the brand they are promoting in the comment and also link to the specific product.
+When an Instagram affiliate posts a product picture on Instagram, they usually tag the brand they are promoting in the comment and also link to the specific product.

 This means that when the target audience is browsing and reading the comments, the brand will be prominent in the eyes of potential customers.
 If they click on the tag, they will be directed to your Instagram page.
 And if they copy and paste the link to the product, the brand will gain more traffic and Instagram engagement.
 So it's a win-win situation.

 VaynerMedia CEO Gary Vaynerchuk shared his practical strategies in a $1.80 Instagram Strategy to Grow Your Business or Brand.
 This much-dissected content being discussed by influencers is worth a read.